IQ_correlation_redrawn.jpg

 Correlation of genetic relationship versus performance on IQ tests

 The data shown above are from the Minnesota Twin Study, performed in the early 1960s, which measured statistical correlations between performance on IQ tests with degree of genetic relatedness (that is, the heritability of test performance) rank by degree of familiality (whether or not they were raised in the same family).
-There are three degrees of genetic relationship, R = 0.0 for unrelated persons, R = 0.5 for either Parent x Child or Sibling x Sibling (including dizygotic twins), and R = 1.0 for monozygotic identical twins.
+There are three degrees of genetic relationship, R = 0.0 for unrelated persons, R = 0.5 for either Parent x Child or Sibling x Sibling (including dizygotic twins), and R = 1.0 for monozygotic, identical twins.
 The data show that related persons have more similar IQ test scores than do unrelated persons, and that the similarity increases with degree of relatedness.
-The first figure below aggregates all phenotypic correlations by degree of degree of relatedness irrespective of familiality.
+The first figure below aggregates multiple studies of phenotypic correlations by degree of degree of relatedness irrespective of familiality.

 IQ by relatedness